Graviton mass generation in in-spiraling DNS: The scenario

-\emph{The scenario} --- It was remarked that the observed orbital decay in a double neutron star (DNS) system, PSR 1913+16, is more rapid than that predicted by general relativistic quadrupole formula \cite{1982ApJ...253..908T, 2010ApJ...722.1030W}, which was relieved by the scalar-tensor theory \cite{Damour:1993hw}.
-By making an analogy with the spontaneous magnetization of ferromagnets below the Curie temperature, an isolated neutron star (NS), with a compactness of $\frac{Gm}{Rc^2}$\footnote{$m$ and $R$ are the mass and radius of NS, respectively. $G$ is the Newtonian gravitational constant.} above a certain critical value, will exhibit a nontrivial configuration, and a scalar field settles inside the NS \cite{Damour:1993hw, Damour:1996ke}.
-That is to say a spontaneous scalarization occurs for the NS.
-As a result, an external scalar field $\varphi_1$ appears around the scalarized NS, which triggers a scalarization of its companion, and subsequently another external scalar field $\varphi_2$ around the induced scalarized NS.
-The dynamical interplay between $\varphi_1$ and $\varphi_2$ is governed by a relation \cite{Palenzuela:2013hsa}
+While it is remarked that the Einstein's general relativity has been so far the sound theory to describe the dynamics of neutron star (NS) binary systems, several observations indicated that the orbital decay in the double neutron star (DNS) system, PSR 1913+16, is mildly more rapid than that predicted by general relativistic quadrupole formula \cite{1982ApJ...253..908T, 2010ApJ...722.1030W}.
+By making an analogy with the spontaneous magnetization of ferromagnets below the Curie temperature, a neutron star (NS), with a compactness of $\frac{Gm}{Rc^2}$\footnote{$m$ and $R$ are the mass and radius of NS, respectively. $G$ is the Newtonian gravitational constant.} above a certain critical value, will exhibit a nontrivial configuration, and a scalar field settles inside the NS \cite{1993PhRvL..70.2220D, 1996PhRvD..54.1474D}.
+That is to say a spontaneous scalarization occurs for the NS, which subsequently modifies its exterior space-time and produces a scalar asymptotic solution \cite{1998PhRvD..58l4003S}.
+As a result, an external scalar field $\varphi_1$ appears around the spontaneous scalarized NS, which triggers a scalarization of its companion and thus another external scalar field $\varphi_2$ around the induced scalarized NS\footnote{We assign the spontaneous scalarized NS as "NS 1" and the induced scalarized NS as "NS 2"}.
+The dynamical interplay between $\varphi_1$ and $\varphi_2$ is governed by a relation \cite{2014PhRvD..89d4024P}

-where the indices $i, j = 1, 2$ denote two NSs, and $\varphi^{i}_B$ is the background field into which the NS $i$ dips, $^{(0)}\varphi^{i}$ is the initial external scalar field produced by the NS $i$, $^{(n)}\varphi^{j}$ represents the $n$th induced scalar field around the NS $j$, and $r$ is the distance from the centre of the binary.
+where the indices $i, j = 1, 2$ denote two NSs, $^{(0)}\varphi_{i}$ is the initial external scalar field produced by the NS $i$, $^{(n)}\varphi^{i,j}$ represents the $n$th induced external scalar field around the NS $i$ or $j$, and $r$ is the distance from the centre of the binary.
 The feedback mechanism described by Eq. (\ref{fbm}) results in an iteratively induced scalarization between two NSs, which enhances the strength of the external scalar fields.
-Accordingly, a convergence of $\varphi_B^1$ and $\varphi_B^2$ occurs, leading to a gravitational scalar background field $\phi$.
-Therefore, the DNS is immersed in the gravitational scalar field $\phi$, and the dynamics deviates from Einstein's general relativity, which imposes an influence on the orbital evolution of the binary system \cite{Damour:1992we, 1975ApJ...195L..51H, 1989ApJ...346..366W}.
+Accordingly, a convergence of $^{(n)}\varphi_1$ and $^{(n)}\varphi_2$ occurs, leading to a gravitational scalar background field $\phi$.
+Therefore, the DNS is immersed in the gravitational scalar background field $\phi$, which has influence on the orbital dynamics of the binary system \cite{1992CQGra...9.2093D} and results in deviation from Einstein's general relativity \cite{1975ApJ...195L..51H, 1989ApJ...346..366W}.